 What kind of pets am I allowed to have?

 Residents are permitted to keep fish as pets, with certain conditions.
 Only one tank per room is permitted.
 The tank may be up to 5 gallons, and may contain no more than three (3) fish with a maximum of three (3) inches per fish.
 The tank must be kept clean, and fish must be taken home over the break periods.
-The fish must also be registered with the Department of Residence Life and Housing.
+The fish must also be registered with the Office of Residence Life and Housing.

 Can I have a microwave in my room?
 What are the acceptable appliances allowed on campus?